wasdennnoch/wasdennnoch/README.md

 - The Multi-page application [self-service](https://gitlab.ruhr-uni-bochum.de/fs-ai/fsr/src/user-self-service) developed for the former (now deprecated/replaced) student authentication infrastructure.
 - The frontend of [LISSY](https://gitlab.ruhr-uni-bochum.de/fs-ai/fsr/src/lissy/frontend), a web-based mobile application used by freshmen to play LIfe-Sized Scotland Yard to get to know the university campus.
 - [Administr\[AI\]tor](https://gitlab.ruhr-uni-bochum.de/fs-ai/fsr/src/administraitor), a little TypeScript Discord bot for the Discord server run by and for students of the faculty.
-- The frontend of [PollTool](https://gitlab.ruhr-uni-bochum.de/fs-ai/fsr/src/polltool/polltool-v2), a simple polling site where users can dynamically add items to vote on (Warning: My first ever React project, expect very bad code).
+- The frontend of [PollTool](https://gitlab.ruhr-uni-bochum.de/fs-ai/fsr/src/polltool/polltool-v2/-/tree/master/frontend/polltool), a simple polling site where users can dynamically add items to vote on (Warning: My first ever React project, expect very bad code).
-- Outside of all the aforementioned student council projects we have:
+- Outside of all the aforementioned student council projects there is:
   - [cafe](https://github.com/beemobot/cafe), the open-source part of Beemo, an antiabuse bot for [Discord](https://discord.com/).
   - ✨ I am really proud of my contributions to the core parts of Beemo (written in Kotlin), but unfortunately, they are closed-source due to the sensitive nature of antiabuse handling.
 So far, I have contributed more than `50,000` changes in over `179` pull requests!